 This small little fishing village used to be a port.
 The cliffs and hills in the area were quarried for slate and road stone, and ships would come into Porthgain to be loaded with rocks from the quarries.

-Porthgain has many ruins around from that industry, which finished in the 1930s.
+Porthgain has many ruins from that industry, which finished in the 1930s.

 The Sloop Inn

 We were fortunate to find a table outside, and despite the place being packed out, our food came very quickly.
-The food was good and portions were a good size.
+The food was good, and the portions were a good size.